Zevhys/ts-practice/README.md

 TypeScript practice exercises, covering various topics to help users learn and master TypeScript.
 Each exercise is designed to reinforce key concepts and improve coding skills.

 ## Table of Contents
-Each part of the Exercise is located in its own folder.
+- Each part of the Exercise is located in its own folder.
+- Questions are categorized into two difficulty levels : easy and medium.

 # Tech Stack